RRZE-HPC/loop_adapt/README.md

 - `LA_CONFIG_INPUT_TYPE`: Specifiy the input backend for configurations.
   - `0`: Text file input reading line by line of format `<parameter0>:<id0>:<value0>;<parameter1>:<id1>:<value1>;...|<measurement0>:<config0>:<metrics0>;<measurement1>:<config1>:<metrics1>;...`.
 The filename is `<loopname>.txt` like `TIMESTEPLOOP.txt` for loop in above example.
   - `1`: (Not usable!)
 Example backend to a C++ class
-  - `2`: (Work in progress) Receiving configurations over a TCP socket
 - `LA_CONFIG_OUTPUT_TYPE`: Specifiy the output backend for configurations.
   - `0`: Test file output writing line by line of format `<parameter0>:<id0>:<value0>;<parameter1>:<id1>:<value1>;...|<measurement0>:<config0>:<metrics0>:<value0>;<measurement1>:<config1>:<metrics1>:<value1>,...`.
 The output folder is defined through the environment variable `LA_CONFIG_TXT_OUTPUT` and creates files name `<loopname>.txt` like `TIMESTEPLOOP.txt` for loop in above example.
   - `1`: Output to stdout or stderr line by line of format `<parameter0>:<id0>:<value0>;<parameter1>:<id1>:<value1>;...|<measurement0>:<config0>:<metrics0>:<value0>;<measurement1>:<config1>:<metrics1>:<value1>;...`.
 The default is output to stdout.
 The output can be explicitly set with `LA_CONFIG_STDOUT_OUTPUT=(stdout|stderr)` environment variable.
   - `2`: (Not usable!)
 Example backend to a C++ class
-  - `3`: (Work in progress) Sending configuration results over a TCP socket

 # Parameter space